HackaHealth-Geneva/hand2keyPressedRehab/README.md

 # Fonctionalities:

 A config file "config.ini" allows you also to modify some parameters of the interface.
-When the user closes the interfaces, the config file is automatically updated with user's preferences.
+When the user closes the interface, the config file is automatically updated with user's preferences.

 - Option 1 - Sound (key's name) played when a key is pressed can be selected.